alim9hamed/Named_Entity_Recognition/README.md

 5. **Evaluation**
    - Analyze model performance metrics including accuracy and loss on test data.

+6. **Deployment**
+   - Prepare the trained model for deployment, ensuring it is ready for real-world applications.

+7. **Inferencing**
+   - **Preprocess the Input Sentence:** Prepare sentences for the model by tokenizing and padding.
+   - **Load the Trained Model:** Load the saved model for inference.
+   - **Prediction:** Run the model on new sentences to predict named entities.
+   - **Post-process the Output:** Convert the model's output back into readable format with named entities highlighted.
+   - **Compare with spaCy Model:** Use the spaCy model to perform NER on the same input and display results side by side.
+   - **Display the Results:** Show a side-by-side comparison of the model's predictions with spaCy's predictions.

 ## Model Performance

 - **Training Accuracy:** Min: 0.964, Max: 0.992, Current: 0.992